Metal Beard: If you wish to do harm to yon wedding, you'll have to get by we, first!

 This trope isn't "that time the hero messed up".
 For it to apply, the actions of the character must 1) take place within the main story and 2) potentially have disastrous results which affect the story's outcome.
 Naturally, how this trope is played and how close we are to the finale determines what type of ending you get.
 If the Hero is stopped, or realizes their mistake soon enough, then it's possible to still get a Happy Ending.
 If they're not, or no one notices the fault soon enough, then the story might be doomed to a Bittersweet Ending at best and a Downer Ending at worst.
 This is also a very common ending to a Protagonist Journey to Villain.

-May involve Treacherous Quest Giver; Cycle of Revenge; Not Quite the Right Thing; If You Kill Him, You Will Be Just Like Him; My Death Is Only The Beginning; No Good Deed Goes Unpunished, and You Kill It, You Bought It.
-This trope is usually the secret motive of the Poisonous Friend.
+May involve Treacherous Quest Giver; Cycle of Revenge; Not Quite the Right Thing; If You Kill Him, You Will Be Just Like Him!; My Death Is Only The Beginning; No Good Deed Goes Unpunished, and You Kill It, You Bought It.
+This trope is usually the secret motive of the Psycho Supporter.

 Disclaimer: As this marks a major turning point in the story and can also happen near the end, there might be unmarked spoilers.